 The Department of Transportation defines the computer as the “driver” of an autonomous vehicle.
 Someone who is injured in an accident with an autonomous car may have a product liability case.
 Or, the car’s ownership may be an issue, if the owner didn’t maintain the vehicle properly.
 Also, in a semi-autonomous vehicle, the driver still has a responsibility to pay attention.
 The degree to which the driver is liable vs. the car’s owner or manufacturer could result in a legal quagmire.

 Autonomous vehicles present many exciting possibilities.
-But why rush to put them on the streets before fully testing them or reaching common regulatory standards?
+But possibly the culmination of our questions about self-driving vehicles is this one: why rush to put them on the streets before fully testing them or reaching common regulatory standards?
 When solutions are implemented before fully tested, the result can be worse than the problem they are designed to solve.

 At TorkLaw, we see too many accidents already.
 We’d prefer a safer approach.